ben-mays/effective-robot/README.md

 *Order*

 A thread-safe value object representing a _Order_, with a state machine implementation.
 The state machine exposes a TransitionOrder method that will enforce state changes and allows callers to set a side effect to be executed on the order _after_ the transition is successful.

 The Order state machine is super simple:

     created -> ready -> enroute -> picked up

-    And there is a terminal failure state (trashed) if an order expires.
+And there is a terminal failure state (`trashed`) if an order expires.

 *Kitchen*

 The stateful order controller, which is responsible for driving the Order state machine, optimizing the order placements.

 *Shelves*

 A thread-safe container interface for storing Orders.
 A shelf has a decay rate that is additive to the total decay of an order.

+---

 Internally, these 3 entity relationships are modeled as the following:

-* Kitchen - has many -> Shelves
+* The Kitchen has many Shelves
-* Shelves - has many -> Orders
+* A Shelf has many Orders
-* Orders  - has  1   -> Shelf  (redundant, but an optimization for calc decay)
+* A Order has 1 Shelf  (redundant, but an optimization for calc decay)

-Initially I started with a simpler model but found that calculating an Order's decay required knowing the decay of the exsting shelf while also holding a lock for the Order.
+Initially I started with a simpler model but found that calculating an Order's decay required knowing the decay of the existing shelf, while also holding a lock for the Order.
 I wanted to keep the _row_ level lock on each Order entity and not complicate the Kitchen further, so opted to added a reference on the Order to it's current shelf.
 Another approach I explored was storing a history table for all shelf movement, and then using that to calculate the decay for any order at a given time.
 This was _cool_ but overly-complicated and removed.

 The Kitchen should be a singleton, as it runs a background process that continuously tries to optimize the order placement.
-The algorithm is dead simple:
+The optimization algorithm is dead simple:

     * For all shelves S, sorted from worst to best decay rates
-    * Find existing orders O for shelf S, try to place in S+1
+    * For all existing orders O in shelf S,
+        Place O in S+1 iff S+1 has a lower decay rate than S and supports O order type

 This executes in a tight loop, with a jitter-ed sleep to prevent thundering herd behavior.
 The placement algorithm simply walks each shelf, taking the shelf lock and attempting to place the order.
 If it's successful, we return for that order, else we continue.
 This algorithm optimizes for moving the most number of orders off the worst shelves- not moving the lowest value orders to the best shelf.

 I did not implement persistence here, everything is in-memory.
 If I did, I would move a lot of the collision checking into the database using OCC on row-level version attributes, to support multiple instances of the application server working on the same shelves.

 ### Shelf Topology ###